 After your personal earnings reach £125,000, it makes more sense to expand your business and take on employees than to pay the full tax yourself.
 HMRC requires you to register for Value Added TAX, (VAT), after you reach the £85,000 mark, making taxes significantly higher.

 How can you keep track of the paperwork, deadlines, and dues?
-You need a solid bookkeeping system.
+You need a solid bookkeeping system. or you can check our Bookkeeping services for Sole Traders in the UK and save valuable time and energy!

 Sole trader Bookkeeping UK